johnazre/ez-compiler/README.md

 ### !!!!Please don't change the directory names.
 This tool will not work if you change "src" or "dist"!!!!

 #### Flags for "create":
-When you run `ezc create default` OR ` ezc create angular1`, you can add flags to use preprocessors, like SASS, LESS, Pug/Jade, Coffeescript, and more.
+When you run `ezc create default` OR ` ezc create angular1`, you can add flags to use preprocessors, like SASS, Pug/Jade, Coffeescript, and more.
 These change the file extensions in the `src` directory to the corresponding file extensions.
 These are the current flags that exist as of right now.
 Please don't hesitate to suggest ones that should be added.
 NOTE: When flags are added, the file extensions for files related to that preprocessor will be changed. i.e. .css -> .sass

 - `--stylus` for Stylus
 - `--sass` for Sass